 Where is mold most likely to grow in your home?

 Mold is truly a part of our everyday lives and is nearly impossible to avoid.
 However, there are molds that you absolutely should avoid.
 That being, the mold growing in your home because of environmental conditions.
 Mold will more than likely grow in your home if you have any amount of water damage such as a leaky plumbing or roof, a damp basement or standing water left unattended too.
 Other areas to keep an eye on are the bathrooms and kitchen, any place that may build up condensation such as windows or A/C units, wet clothes sitting long periods of time and any areas with poor ventilation.

 The key to limiting your exposure and risk of mold growth is to be sure your home is not conducive to mold growth.
 That means creating an environment that is low in humidity; controlling any moisture in the home and any potential water problem areas.
 Remember, that mold spores are everywhere just looking for a place to land so it can grow and multiply.

 If you find mold growing in your home, it’s important that you act fast in removing it and correct the environmental conditions to prevent further growth.
-If you are in need of help in Lima, Ohio, please call the certified professionals at Swartz Contracting to help you with mold remediation in your home.
+If you are in need of help in Northwest, Ohio, please call the certified professionals at Swartz Contracting to help you with mold remediation in your home.